 Are accountants being replaced by AI?

 The Goldman Sachs finding and the BLS projection look contradictory until you see they are measuring different things.
-Goldman Sachs analysed task exposure: what percentage of an accountant's daily tasks could theoretically be performed by AI given current technology.
+Goldman Sachs analyzed task exposure: what percentage of an accountant's daily tasks could theoretically be performed by AI given current technology.
 The BLS projection measures expected employment headcount across the decade.
 Task exposure tells you which tasks a role contains that AI could potentially handle.
 Employment projection tells you whether firms will employ more or fewer people in that role overall.
 A role can have high task exposure and growing employment at the same time, if the value of the remaining human work increases as the automatable tasks are handled by software.

 Both BLS trends run along the same dividing line: tasks AI handles well today versus tasks it does not.
 Clerks spend most of their time on data entry, transaction coding, invoice matching, and document processing.
 That work is high-volume, pattern-based, and structurally well suited to machine learning.
-Accountants spend more of their time on interpretation and professional judgement, work that depends on client context.
+Accountants spend more of their time on interpretation and professional judgment, work that depends on client context.
 AI is absorbing the tasks in one role and leaving the other intact.

 Why did 340,000 accountants leave?